Italy v Bosnia -3: The Azzurri take to the pitch after a night off. Pio faces Retegui, Bastoni isn’t at his best. Alajbegovic: “It’ll be brutal” | Goal.com Canada

 The first one is in the bag.
 On Thursday evening in Bergamo, Italy did what was required against Northern Ireland and, thanks to a 2-0 victory secured by Tonali and Kean, qualified for the play-off final.
 There, the Azzurri will face Bosnia on Tuesday 31 March at 8.45 pm in the electric atmosphere of the Bilino Polje Stadium in Zenica.

-Manager Gennaro Gattuso continues to rely entirely on the squad and will take into today’s training session the biggest dilemma in attack, where Pio Esposito, who made a brilliant impact against Northern Ireland, is threatening Mateo Retegui’s starting spot.
+Manager Gennaro Gattuso continues to rely entirely on the squad and will take into today’s training session the biggest question mark in the attack, where Pio Esposito, who came on in fine form against Northern Ireland, is threatening Mateo Retegui’s starting spot.

 Here is all the latest news on the Azzurri, three days ahead of the big match.